We Reviewed The Most Awesome Apps for Kids Under 5 So You Don’t Have To. Here Are Our Top Picks.

 Give your kids a touch of magic and appetite for wonder!
 Magic tricks are not only fun – they also spark creativity.
 Kids can watch and even join the performance.
 The app also has some hidden tricks to reveal.
 Can your child find them all?

-The app costs $3.99 and has a solid rating on the App Store.
+The app has a solid rating on the App Store.
 It’s won a few awards, too, so check it out!

 Learn together with your baby or toddler, or let them discover a world of farmyard fun themselves.
 Simple, endlessly enjoyable, and fun, this app will keep them occupied and learning for a long time to come.
 There are more than 50 sounds waiting for baby.
 And you can set the app to any one of 17 different languages.